 Scheduling The Appraisal

-The lender will be the one that orders the appraisal and the Appraiser will schedule an appointment through MLS/CSS.
+The lender will be the one that orders the appraisal and the Appraiser will schedule an appointment through a Centralized Showing Service (CSS).
 If you have a Listing Agent Realtor then the Appraiser will gain access to the house either via the supra keypad that the Realtor places on the door or by contacting the Realtor directly if that’s what CSS instructs them to do.
 If you do not have a Realtor then the Appraiser will contact you directly for entry into the home.

 Inspect Your Property

 Before the Appraiser visits your home, inspect your home with an unbiased eye and look for anything that may be alarming.
-Appraisers aren’t Home Inspectors and do not specifically address the home’s functionality and condition; however, they are the lender’s eyes and ears and will notate anything that may warrant further inspection.
+Appraisers are not conducting a home inspection and do not specifically address the home’s functionality and condition; however, they are the lender’s eyes and ears and will notate anything that may warrant further inspection.
 For example, if doors “stick” or cracks in the brick are observed, then the Appraisal may make note of that and suggest that a Structural Engineer inspect the property for foundation issues.
 In short, fix it before it becomes an issue.

 Do Your Homework